Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: System Model

 \subsection{Sensing Model and Performance Metric}

 The sensing model adopted in this paper assumes that the BS can perform self-interference mitigation~\cite{Sabhinband2014}, i.e., the leakage from the transmit array to the received antennas can be cancelled.
-Consequently, the baseband signal signal $\mathbf{y}_\text{s}[t] \in \mathbb{C}^{N_\text{R}}$ received at the BS during the $t$-th symbol period can be written as
+Consequently, the baseband signal signal $\mathbf{y}_\text{s}[t] \in \mathbb{C}^{N_\text{R}}$ received at the BS for the $t$-th symbol \editrev{(after removing the effect of channel delay)} can be written as

-where $\mathbf{G}^{\left(\boldsymbol\eta \right)} \in \mathbb{C}^{N_\text{R} \times N_\text{T}}$ is the sensing channel matrix that models the ``round-trip-return'' channel between the BS transmit and receive antenna arrays, and $\mathbf{n}_\text{s}[t] \sim \mathcal{CN}(0, \sigma^2 \mathbf{I})$ is the additive noise at the receiver.
+where $\mathbf{G}^{\left(\boldsymbol\eta \right)} \in \mathbb{C}^{N_\text{R} \times N_\text{T}}$ is the sensing channel matrix that models the ``round-trip-return'' channel between the BS transmit and receive antenna arrays, and $\mathbf{n}_\text{s}[t] \sim \mathcal{CN}(0, \sigma_\text{s}^2 \mathbf{I})$ is the additive noise at the receiver.

 Observe that the sensing channel is parameterized by the parameters of interest $\boldsymbol{\eta}$.
 Throughout this paper, we do not specify the exact parametric dependency between $\mathbf{G}^{\left(\boldsymbol\eta \right)}$ and $\boldsymbol{\eta}$.
 We only make the assumptions that \begin{itemize} \item $\mathbf{G}^{\left(\boldsymbol\eta \right)}$ is a deterministic function of $\boldsymbol{\eta}$, and \item the functional form of $\mathbf{G}^{\left(\boldsymbol\eta \right)}$ is known. \end{itemize} These are reasonable assumptions as the parametric form $\mathbf{G}^{\left(\boldsymbol\eta \right)}$ can typically be obtained through appropriate channel modelling.